 The tried and tested way of micing up a drum kit is to use microphones that can withstand loud explosive noises close to the drums themselves, with more sensitive mics further away from the kit to pick out the detail.
 The popular choice for drums generally are dynamic microphones like the Shure SM57.
-These will usually be placed on stands pointing at the toms, snare and sometimes the ‘pedal’ side of the kick drum.
+These are usually located on stands pointing at the toms, snare and sometimes the ‘pedal’ side of the kick drum.
 Some producers also like to give themselves more control by placing a dynamic mic on the hi-hats too.

 If buying all the mics separately seems daunting, there are a wide range of drum mic sets available online that give a producer the basic starting mics to get a good drum sound.